Delta2 Canis Minoris

-The star figures from our part of the galaxy as the more central of three that share the Delta designation (the greek-lettered catalog is that of Johann Bayer's 1603 Uranometria atlas of bright stars) in star atlases very close, southwest of Delta3 Canis Minoris which is physically unrelated.
+The star figures from this part of the Milky Way galaxy as the more central of three that share the Delta designation (the greek-lettered catalog is that of Johann Bayer's 1603 Uranometria atlas of bright stars) in star atlases very close, southwest of Delta3 Canis Minoris which is physically unrelated.
 The Flamsteed designation for this star is 8 Canis Minoris in John Flamsteed's 1712 star catalog.